JC Chasez: 2023–present: NSYNC Reunion, Playing with Fire

-On September 12, 2023, following weeks of teasers and speculation regarding a potential reunion, Chasez and the other four members of NSYNC appeared together at the 2023 MTV Video Music Awards to present the award for Best Pop to Taylor Swift.
+On September 12, 2023, after some speculation regarding a potential reunion, Chasez and the other four members of NSYNC appeared together at the 2023 MTV Video Music Awards to present the award for Best Pop to Taylor Swift.
 On September 14, it was confirmed the group recorded a new song titled "Better Place" for the DreamWorks Animation film Trolls Band Together.
 The song, which was released on September 29, 2023, was the group's first new song in 22 years.

-2024–present: Playing with Fire

 On March 13, 2024, NSYNC reunited and performed live at Justin Timberlake's "One Night Only" show at The Wiltern in Los Angeles.
-They debuted their new song "Paradise" and performed their other songs like "Bye Bye Bye" and "It's Gonna Be Me".
+They debuted their new song "Paradise" and performed and previous hits, "Bye Bye Bye" and "It's Gonna Be Me".
 The performance was the first time all five NSYNC members had performed together since the 2013 MTV Video Music Awards.
 "Paradise" is one of the tracks from Timberlake's album Everything I Thought It Was.

-On October 25, 2024, Chasez released Playing with Fire, a musical concept album that he produced with Jimmy Harry.
+In January 2023, Chasez appeared as a guest on former bandmate Lance Bass' Frosted Tips podcast, and revealed he was working on a musical.
+In October the following year, Chasez released Playing with Fire, a musical concept album that he produced with Jimmy Harry.
 Inspired by Mary Shelley's Frankenstein, the work features Chasez's vocals alongside singers Cardamon Rozzi and Lily Elise.